React

 Installation

-Install the 1.x packages in Next.js, Vite, Remix, Astro, or a Vue 3 project.
+Install the 1.x docx-editor packages in a Next.js, Vite, Remix, Astro, Vue 3, or Nuxt project, with framework-specific setup notes and SSR guidance.

 Pick a package